tian-gua/go-db-helper/README.md

  	n, err = dh.UpdateByIdSelective(&TestDbHelper{Id: 1, Name: "rrr"})

-> note: the different bettwen Insert/UpdateById function and InsertSelective/UpdateByIdSelective function is that the 'Selective' function will ignore the zero field
+> note: the difference between Insert/UpdateById function and InsertSelective/UpdateByIdSelective function is that the 'Selective' function will ignore the zero field

 you can delete a specified record by calling the **DeleteById** function